Ghanamrut/M1_GeneralStore_App/MiniProject_C/1_Requirements/README.md

 5 Ws And 1H
 1. Why: - The goal of this project is to make it easier for schools to manage the database in an efficient manner.

-2. What: - We need to make a C program that uses various structures or unions that will be used various times throughout the program to list student details such as roll                 no, total students, names, etc.
+2. What: - We need to make a C program that uses various functions that will be used various times throughout the program to display and use student details such as roll                 no, total students, names,marks, etc.

 3. Who: - This Project is aimed for various schools or educational institutions and with certain changes can be made available to store employee details as well.